 The easiest way to open the iPhone camera yet.

-One of the new accessibility features in iOS 14 is the addition of a “Back Tap” feature, where you can configure actions to occur based on a double-tap or triple-tap of the back of your iPhone.
+One of the accessibility features in iOS 14 and later is the addition of a “Back Tap” feature, where you can configure actions to occur based on a double-tap or triple-tap of the back of your iPhone.
 This is a great idea, and the idea of launching the iPhone camera from a couple taps sounds perfect.

-Unfortunately, none of the built-in actions lets you launch the camera:
+With iOS 14, none of the built-in actions lets you launch the camera:

 Thankfully, you can launch a Shortcut… and we can use a Shortcut to open the camera.